Elections in India: Parliamentary general elections (Lok Sabha)

 Members of Lok Sabha (House of the People), or the lower house of India's Parliament, are elected by being voted upon by all adult citizens of India (who crossed 18 years of age) from a set of candidates who contest in their respective constituencies.
 Every adult citizen of India can vote only in their constituency.
-Candidates who win the Lok Sabha elections are called 'Members of Parliament' and hold their seats for five years or until the body is dissolved by the President on the advice of the council of ministers.
+Candidates who win the Lok Sabha elections are called 'Members of Parliament, Lok Sabha' and hold their seats for five years or until the body is dissolved by the President on the advice of the council of ministers.
 The house meets in the Lok Sabha Chambers of the Sansad Bhavan in New Delhi, on matters relating to the creation of new laws and removing or improving the existing laws that affect all citizens of India.
 Elections take place once in 5 years to elect 543 members for the Lok Sabha (Lower house).